leancodepl/corelibrary/docs/cqrs/authorization/index.md

 public class ProjectIsOwnedAuthorizer
     : CustomAuthorizer<IProjectRelated>, IProjectIsOwned
 {
-    private readonly IRepository<Project, ProjectId> Projects;
+    private readonly IRepository<Project, ProjectId> projects;

-    public ProjectIsOwnedAuthorizer(IRepository<Project, ProjectId> Access)
+    public ProjectIsOwnedAuthorizer(IRepository<Project, ProjectId> projects)
     {
-        this.Access = Access;
+        this.projects = projects;
     }

     protected override async Task<bool> CheckIfAuthorizedAsync(
         HttpContext context,
         IProjectRelated obj)
     {
-        var project = await Access.FindAsync(new(obj.ProjectId), context.RequestAborted);
+        var project = await projects.FindAsync(new(obj.ProjectId), context.RequestAborted);

+        if (project is null)
+        {
+            // If no project is found we let validation handle it. return true;
+        }

         return project.OwnerId == context.GetEmployeeId();
     }
 }
 ```

-Both queries, commands and operations can (and should!) be behind authorization.
+All queries, commands and operations can (and should!) be behind authorization.
 By default, authorization is run before validation so the object that the command/query/operation is pointing at might not exist.

 > **Tip:** You can implement your own authorization and use it with LeanCode CoreLibrary authorizers.
 To see how you can implement authorization using Ory Kratos and LeanCode CoreLibrary see here. <!-- TODO: add link to Ory Kratos page -->